ryoe/okcjs-hubot-talk/README.md

 okcjs-hubot-talk
 ================

-Slides from OKC.js Lightning Talks
+Here are the slides from my OKC.js Lightning Talk.

+View the slideshow at [http://ryoe.github.io/okcjs-hubot-talk/](http://ryoe.github.io/okcjs-hubot-talk/)